-CANADA) IN THE MATTER C)F PROVINCE OF BRITISH COLUMBIA))) (Deceased's Name) ) (Claim Number) STATUTO (No Will and Estate is Small DRY DECLARAT or Substantially ancy) I , resid ding at (Address) , SOLEMLY DECLA I have personal knowledge of the matters set or ut in this Statutory y Declaration.
-1. The Deceased,(Deceased's name , passed av way on the of, ()() and to the best of my knowledge has no (Day) (Montn) (Year) 2.
-I am applying to proceed on behalf of the Deceased's estate to initiate or continue an appeal to the Workers' Compensation Appeal Tribunal (WCAT).
-3. I have conduct of the administration of who has or may have conduct of the D or continue an appeal to WCAT on beh Deceased's estate 4.
-The estate of the Deceased to the be tenancy. st of my knowled dge is small or subs stantially held in joint 5.
-I consent to the disclosure of this Stat British Columbia, operating as WorkSat to the Workers' Co mpensation E 3oard of
+CANADA ) ) IN THE MATTER O F PROVINCE OF BRITISH COLUMBIA ) ) ( (Deceased's Name) ) - (Claim Number) STATUTORY DECLARATION (No Will and Estate is Small or Substantially Held in Joint Tenancy) I , resid (Full Name) ng at (Address) , SOLEMLY DECLA ARE THAT: I have personal knowledge of the matters set ou in this Statutory Declaration.
+1. The Deceased,(Deceased's name) and to the best of my knowledge has no , passed awa ay on the(Day) of, (Month) (Year) 2.
+2. I am applying to proceed on behalf of the Deceased's estate to initiate or continue an appeal to the Workers' Compensation Appeal Tribunal (WCAT).
+3. 3.
+I have conduct of the administration of the Deceased's estate and if there is any other person who has or may have conduct of the Deceased's estate, I have obtained their consent to initiate or continue an appeal to WCAT on behalf of the estate.
+4. The estate of the Deceased to the bestenancy. t of my knowled ge is small or subs stantially held in joint 5.
+I consent to the disclosure of this Statu to the Workers' Co mpensation B oard of h - f -4.
+Declared perore me at.